NERSC/Migrate-to-Perlmutter/GPU/README.md

 ## Exercise 2: Simple CUDA C++ program, separate compilation.
- The case presented in Exercise 1 is a rare occurence when working with a large code base, most of the time device (CUDA) code is kept completely separate.
-Moreover, application may require the use of a compiler different than nvcc.
+ The special case presented in Exercise 1 is rare when working with a large code base, most of the time device (CUDA) code is kept completely separate.
+Moreover, applications may require the use of a compiler not from NVIDIA.
 This requires the build phase to be divided in separate parts where device code is built separately using `nvcc` compiler and later linked with the main app using the compiler of choice.
 In addition to linking the device code we also link the `cudart` library to make sure all the CUDA calls are taken care of.
 This exercise demonstrates a similar scenerio by breaking down the code from Exercise 1 into different files such that all the CUDA code is located in `kernels.cu` and it is called in the `vecAdd.cpp` file inside `main` function using headers available in `kernels.h`.

 To build this example make sure that module `cudatoolkit` is loaded and a non NVIDIA environment (e.g. `PrgEnv-gnu `) is loaded.
 The build steps are listed in `Makefile` located within the same directory.
 We build the CUDA code using the `nvcc` compiler and later link the object file with the main executable using `g++`.
 Users can try different compilers in place of `g++` to verify the flexibility of this method.
 To build this example follow the steps below: